NirVolo9/046211---Lyric-Emotion-Classifier-with-BERT/README.md

 ## EXTRA - Evaluation of Labeling and Training Strategies
 Initially, we explored alternative datasets that might be more naturally suited to classification-based emotion prediction.
 Our goal was to find a dataset that could support a supervised mood classification task, and sufficient sample sizes for effective fine-tuning of a language model.
 However, none of the available datasets, apart from the one used in our project, satisfied both criteria- limiting our ability to pursue classification in a meaningful way.

 Secondly, we aimed to classify lyrics into discrete mood categories.
 Since the dataset provided valence as a continuous score, we applied quantization into four, then six classes.
 Both approaches yielded disappointing results, likely due to many samples falling near class boundaries.
-This suggested that applying classification to predefined continuous data introduces a mismatch with the task.
+This highlighted a fundamental mismatch between continuous emotional labels and discrete classification.
+So, after several failed attempts and a few confused histograms, we metaphorically threw classification into the trash 🗑️.
 Therefore, we decided to proceed with a regression-based approach.

 Moreover, we evaluated the impact of applying LoRA to different numbers of final layers in the BERT model, treating the number of affected layers as a hyperparameter.
 The goal was to determine how the depth of adaptation influences performance, with a focus on the last layers where task-specific information is typically concentrated.
+However, our experiments showed that varying the number of LoRA-adapted layers had only a marginal effect on overall performance, suggesting that this approach alone was not sufficient to significantly improve regression accuracy.

 ## Future Work